Toggle site contrast Toggle Contract

 Please have your oral anticoagulation therapy record book (OAT book) ready when the nurse/healthcare assistant calls.
 Healthcare assistants will take your OAT book back to the hospital.

-A nurse will call you later that day if they need to discuss your warfarin dose.
+A nurse will call you on the day of your INR test as they may need to adjust your anticoagulant dosage may be necessary.
 We’ll post your OAT book back to you, first class.

 Please keep pets under control during our visit.